Huespal/Bookstore/README.md

 npm run dev
 ```

-## SPA Challenge (Q4)
+## SPA (Bookstore)

-For the Single Page Application challenge using Vue.js, I used [Vite](https://vite.dev/) project's building tool to take advantage of Hot Module Reload and [SASS](https://sass-lang.com/) CSS preprocessor, writing the styles using SCSS.
-The theming has been adjusted to ensure the final design is not exactly replicated from the screens shared and match challenge requirements.
+For the Single Page Application using Vue.js, I used [Vite](https://vite.dev/) project's building tool to take advantage of Hot Module Reload and [SASS](https://sass-lang.com/) CSS preprocessor, writing the styles using SCSS.
 The project is coded using [TypeScript](https://www.typescriptlang.org/).
 [Vue Router](https://router.vuejs.org/) has added for routing, and [Vue Query](https://tanstack.com/query/v4/docs/framework/vue/overview) to automatically handle cache while connecting to the API.
 Components and helper utilities are tested using [Vitest](https://vitest.dev/) combined with the [Vue Testing library](https://testing-library.com/docs/vue-testing-library/intro/).

 The application contains different folders under the main `src` folder: